Hundreds march against Sizewell C nuclear power station

 In January, the Government announced £100 million of funding to support Sizewell C’s continued development, with the move aimed to attract further financing from private investors.

-If built, Sizewell C would power the equivalent of about six million homes, as well as support up to 10,000 jobs in Suffolk and across the UK.
+If built, Sizewell C would power the equivalent of about six million homes.

+A spokesperson for Sizewell C said nearly 60% of people in east Suffolk are in favour of the plans to build the plant, according to an ICM Unlimited poll.

+They said: “Sizewell C will deliver 1,500 apprenticeships and 7,900 jobs at peak construction with at least a third of the workforce coming from the local area.
+Once the power station is operational there will be 900 rewarding skilled local jobs.

 Register for free to continue reading